Gitnux/Report 2026

 Market Size Interpretation

-The U.S. warehouse market is set to expand to 2.9 billion square feet in service by 2027, up from the 2022 baseline, signaling a growing footprint where remote and hybrid work models could scale.
+The market size for warehouse space is set to expand sharply, with 2.9 billion square feet projected to be in service by 2027 versus the 2022 baseline, signaling a growing footprint that can support remote and hybrid work models in the industry.

 Workforce Dynamics Interpretation